subhashdixit/subhashdixit/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shiv0112&theme=algolia" alt="shiv0112" /></a> </p> -->

 Data is today's fuel.
 The sheer power of data drove me to initiate my journey into the mysterious world of Data Science.

-Like many others, my initial interest lay in to build real world application, I was fascinated by building logic for simple programming problems.
+Like many others, my initial interest lay in building real-world applications, I was fascinated by building logic for simple programming problems.
 I realized my passion upon switching to Data analytics.
-Data Science has been my major point of interest for a year now, and my zest lies majorly in Machine Learning.
-I am currentl working as a Associate Data Scientist at Affine.
+Data Science has been my primary point of interest for a year now, and my zest lies in Machine Learning.
+I am currently working as an Associate Data Scientist at Affine.
+My programming, statistics & finance coursework has provided me with the analytical skills I apply to diverse business scenarios.
+My zeal to learn, coupled with my ability to collaborate and accomplish goals makes me well-suited for a career in the field of Data Science and business analytics.
+I look forward to the opportunity of being interviewed in order to share more about my experience and the skills that I could bring to any company.

+Mobile: 9205979486

+Email:subhashdixit17@gmail.com

 - 🔭 I’m currently working on Data Science & Machine Learning.